 Eureka Friday Night Markets are a Eureka summer staple.
 At this family-friendly event, you'll find an expanded farmers' market-style selection of locally-produced eats and drinks, as well as other fun products like jewelry, apparel, and Humboldt-themed swag.

 To continue supporting the local businesses that make Eureka so special during our transition to the new-normal of COVID-19, the market has shifted to a virtual format — order online during the week and grab your haul on Friday at the Eureka Visitor Center, located at 240 E Street (currently on hold until the holidays).

 The heart of Humboldt County, the heart of the Emerald Triangle.
 The same ethos that drives the robust landscape of artisanal businesses, local eateries, and commitment to preserving the pristine bays, beaches, and redwoods is present in the developing cannabis landscape in the city.
 Looking for overall wellness solutions?
 You’ll find them here — Papa & Barkley, California’s award-winning cannabis wellness company, is based in Eureka and deeply committed to the local community and clean and sustainable cannabis practices.
 Looking for more of a recreational experience?
 You’ll find that, too.
 Knowledgeable “budtenders,” who highlight the best of Humboldt’s products, populate downtown dispensaries.

-The City of Eureka is uniquely “business-friendly,” supporting cannabis manufacturers, distributors, and dispensaries forward-thinking actions and policies with no cannabis tax and dedicated city staff supporting cannabis business planning.
+The City of Eureka is uniquely “business-friendly,” supporting cannabis manufacturers, distributors, and dispensaries through forward-thinking actions and policies, including no cannabis tax and dedicated city staff who support cannabis business planning.
 In the future, the city will allow cannabis consumption lounges.

 Humboldt Patient Resource Center (HPRC), 445 4th St